dorneanu/roam/content/books/building_a_second_brain.md

 Leave a place on a campsite better than you found it.
 This can be applied to information/notes as well.
 Everytime you touch a note, you should make it more _discoverable_ by adding more information to, put it in another place, adding a highlight etc.

-## <span class="org-todo todo TODO">TODO</span> Mise en place {#mise-en-place}
+## Mise en place {#mise-en-place}

-> This fundamental tension—between quality and quantity—is a tension we share as knowledge workers.
-We also must produce work to an extremely high standard, and we must do it fast, continuously, all year long.
-We are like sprinters who are also trying to run a marathon.
-> Chefs have a particular system for accomplishing this daunting feat.
-It’s called mise en place, a culinary philosophy used in restaurants around the world.
-Developed in France starting in the late 1800s, mise en place is a step-by-step process for producing high-quality food efficiently.
-Chefs can never afford to stop the whole kitchen just so they can clean up.
-They learn to keep their workspace clean and organized in the flow of the meals they are preparing.
-> In the kitchen, this means small habits like always putting the mixing spoon in the same place so they know where to find it next time; immediately wiping a knife clean after using it so it’s ready for the next cut; or laying out the ingredients in the order they’ll be used so that they serve as placeholders
+-   A culinary philosophy used around the world
+-   a step-by-step process for producing high-quality food
+-   chefs have developed efficient habbits in order to
+    -   keep the workspace clean
+    -   and at the same time prepare other/next meals

+> Everything in a kitchen is designed and organized to support an
+> outcome—preparing a meal as efficiently as possible.
+>
+> The [archives](#archives) are like the freezer—items are in cold storage until they are needed, which could be far into the future.
+>
+> [Resources](#resources) are like the pantry—available for use in any meal you
+> make, but neatly tucked away out of sight in the meantime.
+>
+> [Areas](#areas) are like the fridge—items that you plan on using relatively soon, and that you want to check on more frequently.
+>
+> [Projects](#projects) are like the pots and pans cooking on the stove—the
+> items you are actively preparing right now.
+Each kind of food is organized
+> according to how accessible it needs to be for you to make the meals you want to
+> eat